 Step 4: Joint Mediation Sessions (The Solution Stage)

 If both of you agree to try mediation, you move on to joint sessions.
-These are usually 90 minutes long and often take place online (Zoom/video) or in a neutral office in the area (like a solicitor's office in Manchester City Centre or Stockport).
+These are usually 90 minutes long and often take place online (Zoom/video) or in a neutral location in and around Manchester City Centre or Stockport).

 How Long Does It Take?